 During a bout of coughing, the patient eventually gasps for air between coughs and also immediately after the bout is over, producing a "whoop" sound.
 This is less common in very young children and babies - they may gag or gasp, or even stop breathing temporarily.

 Young children may become blue in the face (cyanosis) during a coughing bout.
 Although frightening for parents, it is virtually never as bad as it looks and breathing soon resumes.

 Coughing bouts may be followed by vomiting; this is more frequent among young children and babies.

 In adults and teenagers, whooping cough paroxysmal symptoms are less severe than in babies and young children - they are usually similar to the symptoms found in bronchitis.

 In very rare cases, whooping cough can cause sudden unexpected death in babies.

-In this stage the patient starts showing signs of recovery.
+In this stage, the patient starts showing signs of recovery.
 There are fewer bouts of coughing, which are also less intense.
-The recovery stage can take three or more months.
+The recovery stage can take 3 or more months.
 Even in this stage, the patient can experience bouts of intense coughing.

-What are the causes of whooping cough?As mentioned before, whooping cough is a bacterial infection caused by Bordetella pertussis.
-Infection occurs in the lining of the airways, principally in the trachea (the windpipe) as well as the bronchi (airways that branch off from the trachea to the lungs.
+Whooping cough is a bacterial infection caused by Bordetella pertussis.
+Infection occurs in the lining of the airways, principally in the trachea (the windpipe) as well as the bronchi (airways that branch off from the trachea to the lungs).

-As soon as Bordetella pertussis reaches the lining of the airways it multiplies, causing an accumulation of mucus.
-As the mucus builds up, the patients tries to expel it by coughing, the coughing becomes more intense because there is so much mucus.
+As soon as Bordetella pertussis reaches the lining of the airways, it multiplies and paralyzes mucus-clearing components of the lining, causing an accumulation of mucus.
+As the mucus builds up, the patient tries to expel it by coughing; the coughing becomes more intense because there is so much mucus.